surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

-With all that in place, we can now compile this library to WebAssembly.
+With all that in place, we can now compile this library to WebAssembly:

 ```
 $ cargo run --target=wasm32-unknown-unknow --release
 ```

-and find your a freshly generated WebAssembly module in `target/wasm32-unknown-unknown/release/my_project.wasm`.
-I'll continue to use `--release` builds throughout this article as it makes the WebAssembly module a lot more readable when we disassemble it.
+You'll find a freshly generated WebAssembly module in `target/wasm32-unknown-unknown/release/my_project.wasm`.
+I'll continue to use `--release` builds throughout this article as it makes the WebAssembly module a lot more readable if we want to disassemble it.

 ### Alternative: As a binary

 If you are like me and adding that line to your `Cargo.toml` makes you feel weird, there’s a way around that!
-If your crate is designated as a binary (i.e. created via `cargo init --bin` and/or has a `main.rs` instead of a `lib.rs`), compilation will succeed without editing the `Cargo.toml`.
-Well, until you realize that the `main()` function has a fixed signature, and if you don’t want a `main()` function and remove it, the compiler aborts during compilation.
-But fear not!
-You can add the `#![no_main]` directive to your `main.rs` and shut the compiler up.
+If your crate is designated as a binary (i.e. created via `cargo init --bin` and/or has a `main.rs` instead of a `lib.rs`), compilation to WebAssembly will success straight away.
+Well, until you realize you have to have a `main()` function with the normal `main` function signature, or the compiler will kick off at you.
+What you can do is remove the `main()` function altogether and let the compiler know that this is intentional by adding the `#![no_main]` crate macro to your `main.rs`.

-What is better?
-It’s a question of preference, as both approaches seem to be functionally equivalent and generate the same code.
-Most of the time, WebAssembly modules seem to be taking the role of a library more than the role of an executable (except in the context of WASI, which we will be talking about later!), so the library approach seems more semantically correct to me.
+Is that better?
+It seems like a question of taste to me, as both approaches seem to be functionally equivalent and generate the same WebAssembly code.
+Most of the time, WebAssembly modules seem to be taking the role of a library more than the role of an executable (except in the context of [WASI]), so the library approach seems semantically more correct to me, but it’s a rather weak argument I think.
 Unless noted otherwise, I’ll be using the library setup for the remainder of this article.

 ### Exporting

-Let’s take a look at the WebAssembly code that the default library code generates.
-For that purpose, I recommend the [WebAssembly Binary Toolkit (wabt for short)][wabt] installed, which provides helpful tools like `wasm-objdump` and `wasm2wat`.
+Let’s take a look at the WebAssembly code that the compiler generates for that `add` function.
+For that purpose, I recommend the [WebAssembly Binary Toolkit (wabt for short)][wabt], which provides helpful tools like `wasm-objdump` and `wasm2wat`.
 It’s also good to have [binaryen] installed which provides a bunch of tools, but I really only use `wasm-opt`.

-After compiling our library, your shocked eyes will notice that our `add` function has been completely removed from the binary.
+Once compiled and then disassembled again, you’ll be outraged to find that our `add` function has been completely removed from the binary.
 All we are left with is a stack pointer, and two globals designating where the data section ends and the heap starts.

 ```wasm
 (module